 - Provides some measure of protection from fraud and failed customer payments.

 Merchant accounts for small businesses give you the freedom to make sales and accept customer payments without worrying about all the little details.
-With a great payment processor, like PaySimple, you can be confident knowing that payments you accept from customers will be processed smoothly and securely before being sent to your bank account.
+With a great merchant service provider like PaySimple, you can be confident knowing that payments you accept from customers will be processed smoothly and securely before being sent to your bank account.